25 Best Things to Do With a Counseling Psychology Degree

 As the central personal unit for most people, families are commonly the source of conflict and strife for many people, even families where love is abundant.
 Counselors who specialize in family units will continue to be in high demand, with jobs for marriage and family therapists, for instance, growing by 22% over the next decade.

 • Marriage and Family Therapist: Works with couples, families, and individuals to evaluate potential dysfunction within family units and help family members develop healthy ways of coping with stress to ensure better relationships within the family.
-According to the BLS, Marriage and Family Therapists make about $50,000 per year.
+According to the BLS, Marriage and Family Therapists make $68,730 on average per year.
+(BLS: marriage and family therapists)

 • Divorce Counselor: Works with individuals who have recently experienced a divorce to help the individual process the dissolution of their marriage and cope with anger, sadness, guilt and whatever other feelings the person is experiencing.
-They make between $45,000 and $60,000 on average.
+They make an average of $67,150 per year.
+(BLS: marriage and family therapists in individual and family services)

 • Group Therapist: Specializes in using the group dynamic to help many individuals cope with particular mental health or behavioral issue they have in common or who have all recently experienced a similar event, such as the death of a loved one.
-Group therapists earn between $40,000 and $55,000 per year.
+Group therapists earn an average of $49,250 per year.
+(BLS: substance abuse, behavioral disorder, and mental health counselors in residential intellectual and developmental disability, mental health, and substance abuse facilities)

 • Couples Counselor: Works with couples to overcome problems within their relationship as well as addressing behavior or mental health disorders among individuals within the couple, such as issues of low self-esteem, anxiety or even addiction.
-They typically earn at least $50,000 per year.
+They earn an average of $67,150 per year.
+(BLS: marriage and family therapists in individual and family services)

 • VA Counselor: Assists former service members who may be experiencing acute or chronic mental health disturbances related to their military service and may help connect veterans with services offered through the Veterans Administration or other public agencies.
-They generally make between $30,000 and $50,000 per year.
+They earn an average of $95,040 per year.
+(BLS: counselors, social workers, and other community and social service specialists in the federal government)

 Assist People at Specific Ages